 Participants should be in good physical health and not have any shoulder or arm injuries that could be exacerbated by extensive paddling.

-NOTE: The Kayamut Intensive will require an additional $150 charge for teens who choose and are selected to participate in this Intensive.
+NOTE: The Kayamut Expedition will require an additional $150 charge for teens who choose and are selected to participate in this Expedition.

 - Learn and practice techniques for taking ‘good’ photographs